Clarendon Hills Dethatching Lawn Services

 Clarendon Hills’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
-Clarendon Hills enforces these regulations through its municipal waste reduction programs.
-Yard waste must be placed in biodegradable paper bags or rigid containers for collection; plastic bags are not accepted.
-On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-For composting guidelines, collection schedules, and disposal requirements, contact:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste, including dethatched material, in household trash.
+Clarendon Hills enforces these regulations through its municipal yard waste collection and waste reduction programs.
+Residents must use biodegradable paper bags or rigid containers for curbside collection, and separate thatch from other yard waste if required.
+On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and follows best practices: mix thatch with leaves, maintain proper moisture and aeration, and avoid plastic contamination.
+The village also offers educational resources on composting through the Park District.
+For composting guidelines and program details, contact:

 Post-Dethatching Stormwater Management in Compliance with Clarendon Hills’s MS4 Program